Robert Udewitz, Ph.D.

 Itzik Zur, Ph.D.

-It’s my belief that educating people on how to be mindful of their emotions and how to manage and channel them during a peak performance environment is a key factor in performance enhancement.
+My Ph.D. research focused on studying how emotions are associated with athletic skill execution.
+I believe that educating people on how to be mindful of their emotions and how to manage and channel them during a peak performance environment is a critical factor in performance enhancement.

 I implement a range of methods including emotional control strategies, performance profiling, visualization, performance development, bio-feedback training, attention control training, routine development, goal setting, assessments, and more.